 - Federal Bar Association

-- Louisiana State Bar Association - Civil Litigation, Corporate and Business Law Sections
+- Louisiana State Bar Association - Civil Law and Litigation, Taxation and Corporate and Business Law Sections

 - Friends of Lakeview - Board of Directors